rkuester/mujina/docs/architecture.md

 ### Hardware Communication Layer

-The hardware communication layer is organized in four distinct levels, each with a specific responsibility.
+The hardware communication layer is organized in distinct levels, each with a specific responsibility.
 This design enables maximum code reuse and testability.